sunilksamanta/rest.ts/README.md

 ### 2. Generate Modules

-This framework includes a powerful generator to create modules and models.
+This framework includes a powerful generator to create modules, models, and custom routes.
 To use the generator:

 ```bash
 npm run generate